 \section{Introduction}

 The Unruh effect is the name given to a theoretical prediction that an accelerated observer can detect particles which are unobservable to an inertial observer \cite{Fulling:1972md, Davies:1974th, Unruh:1976db, Crispino:2007eb}.
 The effect is often interpreted as a consequence of the intrinsic complexity of the inertial frame vacuum, which is commonly imagined to be populated by pairs of virtual particles that become detectable in an accelerated frame.
-However, vacuum complexity can be viewed as an artifact of formalisms that do not manifestly enforce causality \cite{Brodsky:1997de}, like instant-form (IF) dynamics, a commonly used approach to quantization of field theories.
-In contrast, the plainly causality-enforcing front-form (FF) framework \cite{Dirac:1949cp}, has an essentially trivial vacuum, \textit{i.e}., a structureless Fock space ground state \cite{Casher:1974xd}.
+However, vacuum complexity can be viewed as a pseudoeffect expressed in formalisms which do not manifestly enforce causality \cite{Brodsky:1997de}, such as instant-form (IF) dynamics, a commonly used approach for the quantization of field theories.
+In contrast, the explicitly causality-enforcing front-form (FF) framework of Dirac \cite{Dirac:1949cp}, has an essentially trivial vacuum, \textit{i.e}., a structureless Fock space ground state \cite{Casher:1974xd}.

 A question thus arises: Does acceleration complexify the FF vacuum, so that the Unruh effect is also a feature of the FF?
-If not, then the Unruh effect is itself an artifact, arising only in approaches that violate causality at intermediate stages of a calculation.
-This conclusion would have profound implications: by Einstein's equivalence principle between gravity and acceleration \cite{einstein1907a}, there would then be no Hawking radiation \cite{Hawking:1975vcx} and no black hole information paradox \cite{Hawking:1976ra}, a grave problem in astrophysics and quantum gravity \cite{Marolf:2017jkr}.
-Alternatively, if the Unruh effect is a feature of FF dynamics, then the usual interpretation of Unruh and Hawking phenomena, based on particles created from of a supposedly complex quantum vacuum, is mistaken because the effects would also emerge in the presence of a trivial vacuum.
+If not, then the Unruh effect is itself a pseudoeffect, arising only in approaches that violate causality at intermediate stages of a calculation.
+This conclusion would have profound implications, since by Einstein's equivalence principle between gravity and acceleration \cite{einstein1907a}, the Unruh and Hawking effects~\cite{Hawking:1975vcx} are typically considered to be related.
+Alternatively, if the Unruh effect occurs in FF dynamics, then the usual interpretation of Unruh and Hawking phenomena, based on particles created from of a supposedly complex quantum vacuum, is mistaken, because the effects would also emerge with a trivial vacuum.